lixo19858/GitBook-HyperliquidRecoveryBot/en/faq.md

 1. Check if network connection is stable
 2. Confirm if private key and address are correct
 3. Check error message information
-4. Contact technical support for help
-5. Can try recovery again
+4. Can try recovery again

 ## 💰 Fee Related Questions